Double Dark Chocolate Cookies

 Chocolate cookies are always fine with me.
-These Double Dark Chocolate Cookies are better than fine.
-Much.
+This Double Dark Chocolate Cookies Recipe is better than fine.
+Much better.

 Seriously, if chocolate is your thing, you have got to make these Double Dark Chocolate Cookies today—like right now.
 If you’re hesitating at all, both of our children have already requested another batch to be made, one of whom is a non-chocolate fan.
 So if you need a place for extra cookies to land, I’ve got a couple of teens who’ll gladly take them off of your hands.